CHIP-SPV/chipStar/README.md

 Note that chipStar relies on proprietary OpenCL implementation provided by Imagination Technologies.
 We have successfully managed to compile & run chipStar with a VisionFive2 device, using VisionFive2's pre-built Debian image 202403, driver version 1.19.
+Other SBCs may require additional workarounds.

 ## Running Unit Tests